pado-labs/threshold-zk-LHE/README.md

         let pks = [pk1, pk2, pk3].to_vec();

         /// The seller encrypts the message in a hybrid model.
-        /// In this encryption, the seller chooses a symmetric key and splits it into 3 shares, and then encrypts the shares using each public key of the nodes.
-The seller encryts the message with the symmetric key under ChaCha20Poly1305, which is an AEAD encryption. let (vec_c, nonce, c_bytes) = ThresholdPKE::encrypt_bytes(&ctx, &pks, msg_bytes);
+        /// In this encryption, the seller chooses a symmetric key and splits it into 3 shares,
+        /// then encrypts the shares using each public key of the nodes.
+        /// The seller encryts the message with the symmetric key under ChaCha20Poly1305, which is an AEAD encryption. let (vec_c, nonce, c_bytes) = ThresholdPKE::encrypt_bytes(&ctx, &pks, msg_bytes);

         /// Node 1 re-encrypts the ciphertext.